 42 Pa.
 Cons.
 Stat. § 5524(2) establishes a two-year statute of limitations for catastrophic injury cases.
 With few exceptions, plaintiffs who fail to raise their allegations within this window have their cases dismissed and forfeit their ability to secure court-ordered damages.
 Without the threat of court proceedings, those suffering traumatic harm may also sacrifice negotiation power when attempting to settle their cases.

-Catastrophic injuries may be life changing, but it does not mean there is no hope.
+Catastrophic injuries may be life-changing, but it does not mean there is no hope.
 If you were the victim of another person’s negligence, you are entitled to financial compensation through a personal injury lawsuit.
-Contact an experienced Bucks County catastrophic personal injury lawyer for help today.
+Contact an experienced Levittown Catastrophic Injury Lawyer for help today.